pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `raft-election-timeout-ticks`

 + The number of passed ticks when Raft election is initiated.
-This means that if Raft group is missing the leader, a Leader election is initiated approximately after the time interval of `raft-base-tick-interval` * `raft-election-timeout-ticks`.
+This means that if Raft group is missing the leader, a leader election is initiated approximately after the time interval of `raft-base-tick-interval` * `raft-election-timeout-ticks`.
 + Default value: `10`
 + Minimum value: `raft-heartbeat-ticks`